DONATE TO OUR RESCUE

-Little Paws Animal Rescue is the only resource for abused, neglected and homeless rabbits in Cache Valley.
+Little Paws Animal Rescue is a resource for abused, neglected and homeless rabbits.
 These rabbits include highly adoptable rabbits who have “run out of time,” at shelters, those deemed “unadoptable” because they have health or behavioral issues, and special-needs rabbits requiring surgery or specialized medical attention resulting from trauma, neglect, or abuse.

-Once a rabbit comes to Little Paws Animal Rescue, he or she will never “run out of time” and will always have a home with us or a foster family until they are adopted.
+Once a rabbit comes to Little Paws Animal Rescue, he or she will never “run out of time” and will always have a home with a foster family until they are adopted.

 At Little Paws our goal is to insure that all abandoned/homeless rabbits and guinea pigs are given a warm, loving Furever Home and Family.